 Protect your digital devicesThe page was last modified:

 Most people use a computer, tablet, or mobile phone in their company.
 To avoid malware or intrusions, you need to know how to protect your devices.
-But it is equally important that you and your employees know how to, for example, handle e-mail in a way that protects the company’s information.
+It is also important that you and your employees know how to handle emails in a way that protects the company’s information.

 Act safely online